albop/eco309/slides/introduction.md

 ### Models (2)

-- random exemples of questions we can analyse numerically:
+Here are a few examples of queestions we can analyse numerically

 - which sectors should receive more help during the coronavirus?  (computational general equilibrium)
+- what will be the economic cost of sanctions against russia?
 - when is it time to replace a machine? how much water should be extracted? how much should be stored? (dynamic programming)
 - what kind of shock drives the business cycles?
 (DSGE models)
-    - is a Central Bank *able* to commit to intervene in the markets? (time inconsistency)

 ---